matter-labs/zksync/docs/swift-exits.md

 All process we can divide into 3 parts:
 - Sidechain: user creates operation and swift exit request, consensus signs it
-- Processing exit request on contracts: validating swift exit request, borrowing tokens for it, sending tokens to recipient
+- Processing exit request on contracts: validating swift exit request, borrowing tokens for it, calculating fees, sending tokens to recipient
-- Repaying borrow on contract: on blocks commit checks if request exists, on blocks verify repay borrow to compound or punish validators if there is no request verification
+- Repaying borrow on contract: on blocks commit checks if request exists, on blocks verify repay borrow to compound and consummate fees or punish validators if there is no request verification

 ### Sidechain